Delightful Adventures

 Sequence of steps needed to make vegan pumpkin pudding.

-You’ll need to whisk the mixture constantly as it thickens to avoid any chunks from forming.
-You’ll know it’s time to stop whisking and to remove the pot from the stove when the pudding coats a spoon like in the picture above.
+You'll need to whisk the mixture constantly as it thickens to avoid any chunks from forming.
+You'll know it's time to stop whisking and remove the pot from the stove when the pudding coats a spoon like in the picture above.

 After that, whisk in the spices and vanilla extract.
 Next, you’ll pour your non dairy pudding into a glass bowl and let it sit until it’s warm.
 Once the pudding is warm, you’ll need to place it in the refrigerator to finish thickening and to get to that final creamy pudding consistency.